 On the 21st, 27th and 28th of May two ISACS artists Ria Murphy of Aerial Cirque and Severine De Maleingrau of Sevesfeathers were selected to discover shows and events of the Dublin Dance Festival as part of ISACS DELVE professional development programme supported by Arts Council Ireland.

 Delve into the first day of #Delve17 Dublin Dance Festival programme with Top 8 Hip-Hop Dance Battle V3!
-Read all about ISACS team report on the event and Sevesfeathers' report on her discussion with Tobi Omoteso, Dublin-based BBoy and event curator.
+Read all about ISACS team report on the event and Seve's experience from her discussion with Tobi Omoteso, Dublin-based BBoy and event curator.

 Introduction to Top 8 Hip-Hop Dance Battles V3.